What is EmployABILITY?

 Why is this free?

 The intent of the Developing EmployABILITY initiative is to offer a developmental resource that is accessible to all students.
-As such, it has to be online, free and formative.
-EmployABILITY teaching resources have been developed by multiple scholars over more than a decade.
+As such, it is online, free and formative.
+EmployABILITY teaching resources have been developed by multiple scholars over many years.
 All contributors agree to share their resources under a Creative Commons license.
 The Developing Employability Initiative has also received funding from the Australian Government.

 Am I allowed to use the resources?